 - Log in and upload supplemental materials, which includes an essay (the essay should be at least 200 words or more describing your academic and professional achievements and how Loyola’s program will help you fulfill your goals) and any other optional documents (i.e. resume, letter of recommendation).

-Send official* transcripts of colleges/universities attended to to the physical address listed below or e-scripts to: email@example.com:
+Submit official transcripts of colleges/universities attended to to the physical address listed below or e-scripts can be emailed to: firstname.lastname@example.org.

 Office of Graduate Admission

 Timonium Graduate Center

 2034 Greenspring Drive

 Learn more about various financial aid opportunities and payment options.

 Have questions or not ready to apply just yet?
 Sign up to receive important information about the School of Education at Loyola, cohort programs and options, scholarships, financial aid, and payment plans.